KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 *Proper integration with Modular Fuel Tanks or Real Fuels (REQUIRES MFT v4/RF v4 or above!) - when done stretching, go into action editor->tank setup and update each fuel amount the desired amount to get your final amount.
 *and a few other misc logic tweaks

-Note: Stretchy SRB is ModularEngines enabled, so your thrust will be corrected when not in vacuum if you have Real Fuels.
-Tanks automatically work with or without MFT/RF.
+Note when using with Real Fuels: Stretchy SRB is ModularEngines enabled, so your thrust will be corrected when not in vacuum.
 It is also techlevel enabled, although only Isp will change (not casing mass).

 The new texture system works off confignodes.
 There is a file in the StretchyTanks/Parts folder called STTextures.cfg that defines the textures.
 You can create your own textures, place them in any location, and use ModuleManager to add the appropriate nodes to the STRETCHYTANKTEXTURES node.
 All documentation on the node syntax is in the STTextures.cfg file.